 401(k) Retirement Plan.
 We maintain a 401(k) retirement plan that is intended to be a tax-qualified defined contribution plan under Section 401(k) of the Internal Revenue Code (the "Code").
 In general, all of our employees are eligible to participate, beginning on the first day of the month following commencement of their employment.
-The 401(k) plan includes a salary deferral arrangement pursuant to which participants may elect to reduce their current compensation by up to the statutorily prescribed limit, equal to \$20,500 in 2022 plus any amounts permitted for catch-up contributions, and have the amount of the reduction contributed to the 401(k) plan.
+The 401(k) plan includes a salary deferral arrangement pursuant to which participants may elect to reduce their current compensation by up to the statutorily prescribed limit, equal to \$22,500 in 2023 plus any amounts permitted for catch-up contributions, and have the amount of the reduction contributed to the 401(k) plan.
 We provide a 200% match of employee contributions under our 401(k) plan, up to a limit on our contributions of the lesser of \$6,000 and 3% of the employee's salary.

 Perquisites.
-We have not generally provided perquisites or personal benefits to our named executive officers, other than relocation and housing reimbursement and related tax-gross ups in connection with newly hired executives.
-However, Mr. Mullen is entitled to receive a benefits allowance of \$2,750 per month as reimbursement for health care premiums resulting from his election not to participate in our company's employee health benefit plans.
+We have not generally provided perquisites or personal benefits to our named executive officers, other than relocation and housing reimbursement and related tax-gross ups in connection with certain newly hired executives.

-Compensation of Our Chief Executive Officer and Chief Medical Officer
+Compensation of Our Chief Financial Officer and Chief Scientific Officer

-Dr. O'Neill joined as our chief executive officer in June 2022, and Dr. Mei joined as our chief medical officer in July 2022.
+Mr. Lucera joined as our chief financial officer in May 2023, and Dr. Burkly joined as our chief scientific officer in July 2023.
 Prior to determining compensation for each of these roles, the Compensation Committee sought input from its independent compensation consultant, Pearl Meyer.
 Specifically, Pearl Meyer provided our Compensation Committee with the market base salary, short-term incentive compensation and long-term incentive compensation amounts awarded to equivalent officers in our peer group.
-Our Compensation Committee developed compensation packages for Drs.
-O'Neill and Mei designed to compensate them in a manner which was both competitive in the marketplace and which aligns their long-term earnings potential with the interests of our stockholders.
+Our Compensation Committee developed compensation packages for Mr. Lucera and Dr. Burkly designed to compensate them in a manner which was both competitive in the marketplace and which aligns their long-term earnings potential with the interests of our stockholders.

-For a detailed discussion of the material terms of each of Drs.
-O'Neill's and Mei's offer letter, please see the summary of each agreement below under "-Employment, Severance, Change in Control Arrangements, and Separation Arrangements."
+For a detailed discussion of the material terms of each of Mr. Lucera's and Dr. Burkly's offer letter, please see the summary of each agreement below under "-Employment, Severance, Change in Control Arrangements, and Separation Arrangements."
 The offer letters include the same basic components of compensation paid to our other named executive officers as described above: base salary, an annual performance-based cash bonus opportunity, long-term incentive compensation and other benefits.
-However, because the compensation arrangements entered into with Drs.
-O'Neill and Mei were the result of negotiations with them, the arrangements differ from the compensation arrangements entered into with our other named executive officers in certain respects.
-The following is a summary of the material differences: